ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-4-2.md

-Chapter: Techniques for Reframing Beliefs and Attitudes Towards Time to Promote Growth and Development
+Techniques for Reframing Beliefs and Attitudes Towards Time to Promote Growth and Development
 ======================================================================================================

 In order to make the most of our limited time, it is important to examine and reframe our beliefs and attitudes towards time.
 This chapter explores various techniques that can help us shift our perspective, overcome limiting beliefs, and develop a mindset that promotes growth, productivity, and personal development.